Veki28/Pokeguessers/README.md

 # Project: Pokeguesser App

 ## Description
-Welcome to Pokeguesser - your one stop quiz about Pokemons
+Welcome to Pokeguesser - your one stop quiz about Pokemons!
+Our site is designed to teach new people to pokemon and already familiar users can check their knowledge from 151 pokemon.
+Take a quiz if you are brave or you just want to see how it works, or get to know each type of the pokemon ahead of taking a quiz.
+Whether you are a complete newbie or a series veteran, our site is ready to test your knowledge about pokemons no matter what.
+Start the quiz today, and find out how much you really know!

 ## Team members